 The Sunlight tube, by it's very nature is the most efficient and produces the most light - this is ideal where you are trying to grow plants or where good light penetration is required.
 In contrast the tropical tube is softer in colour with a slightly pink tint - you will not see this in your set up, it will not appear pink in any way, but your fishes colours will be gently enhanced.

 Finally, the marine blue tube gives an 'under the sea' appearance to your set up and is superb for marine set ups as the name suggests but do be aware that, if you use this tube in a tropical set up, it will change the perceived colours of your fish slightly which can be fun or slightly odd depending on your view-point.

-Original Aqua One replacement 36 inch Marine Blue Fluorescent Lighting Tube
+Original Aqua One replacement 36 inch Sunlight Fluorescent Lighting Tube

 When should I change My Aqua One T8 Fluorescent Tubes?